lufton/esphome-inv-8851/readme.md

 `esptool.exe -p COM1 -b 460800 write_flash 0x0 DTU.bin`

 ## Flashing ESP32 or ESP8266
-You can flash ESP32 or ESP8266 using this component the same way you flash your other ESPHome project.
+You can flash ESP32 or ESP8266 using this component the same way you flash your other ESPHome projects.
 Read [official guides](https://esphome.io/guides/) if you have any questions.

 ## Available entities
 ### Sensors